hsamrach/QAssfilt/README.md

 qassfilt -i /path/input_dir -o /path/output_dir --spades "--isolate --cov-cutoff auto"
 ```
 ## Resume function
 QAssfilt is resumable by simply retyping the previous command that was interrupted.
-The resume mechanism works by scanning the last log file containing the sample_ID and step information to determine where to restart.
+The resume mechanism works by scanning the last incomplete step and sample to determine where to restart.
 It then checks whether the final output file exists.
 If it does, Qassfilt proceeds to the next step; if not, it reruns the current step recorded in the log file.
 # Dependencies
 QAssfilt uses the following dependency tools:
 - [fastp](https://github.com/OpenGene/fastp)